microsoft/coe-starter-kit/coe-cli/docs/aa4am/scenarios/devops-deployment-model.md

 ### Factors to Consider

-As you play you DevOps deployment mode the following factors may help you decide the best approach:
+As you plan your DevOps deployment model the following factors may help you decide the best approach:

 - Do different teams and / or business units require separate locations to store and manage solutions?